fricze/observable-gallery/add-categories.md

 ]
 ```

-In Photos Service, we have to add `categoryID` field to our photos and put there proper IDs.
+In Photos Service, we have to add `categoryID` field to our photos and put proper IDs there.
 This way we can easily group photos by category.